The Music Foundation of SW Florida aims to enrich and transform the lives of young people by igniting and nurturing the life long joy of making music.

 His accomplishments include:

-Currently Patrick is a member of the Southwest Florida Symphony Education Committee, President of the Music Foundation Of Southwest Florida Board of Directors, and President of the Island Towers Association Board of Directors.
+Currently Patrick is a member of the Southwest Florida Symphony Education Committee, on the Board of Directors of the Southwest Florida Music Foundation, and President of the Island Towers Association Board of Directors.
 In addition he works for Blue Lake Fine Arts Camp, a summer fine arts camp in Michigan.

 Dorothy Rodwell - Dorothy earned her BA from SUNY at Fredonia in Voice and has enjoyed singing in ensembles